 Global Health Scholars Program

 OHSU IM Global Health Scholars will (1) participate in local interdisciplinary lectures and journal clubs, (2) learn from online modules and selected readings, and (3) rotate through local and international clinical sites during the second and third year of residency.
-Additionally, each IM Global Health Scholar will be linked with a faculty mentor to support potential research and scholarship in global health.
 The IM Global Health Scholars Program is an optional supplement to OHSU's Internal Medicine residency curriculum for those residents with an interest in Global Health.

-OHSU has a long standing interest in global health.
-The OHSU Global Health Center (GHC) is an on campus organization that fosters collaboration with OHSU and the larger international community to promote quality and equity in health worldwide.
-The GHC networks with domestic and international communities and helps develop programs for students, faculty, staff and partners that will promote global health awareness, research, education and advocacy.
+The OHSU Global Health Center facilitates collaboration with the global health community to promote quality and equity in health worldwide.
+OHSU networks with domestic and international communities and is developing programs for students, faculty, staff and partners that will promote global health awareness, research, education and advocacy.